Muriel Bowser: Contracting

 In 2016, the head of D.C.'s Department of General Services resigned and contracting officials were fired following the award of a large construction project.
 One of the fired employees filed a $10 million whistleblower lawsuit alleging that he had been terminated for the failure to channel contracts to Fort Myer Construction, a major Bowser campaign donor; the other made similar allegations in an administrative proceeding.
 The episode prompted an investigation by Councilmember Mary Cheh.
 In 2017, Cheh's report found that in addition to the questionable firings, a city employee had illegally shared confidential information with Fort Myer about a competitor's bid on a separate project.
 The report found that the D.C.
 City Administrator - the top Bowser appointed official - had urged quick settlement of unresolved contract disputes with Fort Myer in an attempt to appease it.
-These actions led to a $4 million in payouts to the firm, an outcome that the District has previously opposed.
+These actions led to a $4 million in payouts to the firm, an outcome that the district has previously opposed.
 After fighting unsuccessfully to keep the findings from public view, Bowser refused to comment on any of the points in the report.

 COVID-19 pandemic response

 Black residents in D.C. were killed by COVID-19 at 5.9 times the rate of white people, the worst disparity in any major city.
 An investigation attributed the unequal toll to multiple strategic missteps by Bowser's administration.
 Among the shortcomings, a testing site was not established anywhere east of the Anacostia River and Bowser's health team was slow to solicit bids.
 In a rush to reopen the District in June 2020, her administration removed data from the government's website to avoid displaying how it had failed to meet a key metric.

 In November 2020, Bowser traveled to Delaware with senior staff for a celebration of Joe Biden's victory despite the elevated risk of Coronavirus in the state and a travel advisory discouraging visits.
-Bowser claimed the trip to the festivities were "essential" while critics pointed out that she violated her own protocols.
+She claimed the trip to the festivities were "essential" while critics pointed out that she violated her own protocols.

 As the pandemic subsided and vaccines became more readily available, Bowser's instructions on masking created confusion among business owners and the public.
 In April 2021, Bowser issued a mayoral order that patrons could enter dining establishments unmasked if they provided proof of vaccination upon request.
 After confused businesses owners asked for clarification, the mayoral order was removed.

 In response to the rising number of COVID-19 cases caused by the Delta variant, in July 2021 Bowser announced a new indoor mask mandate.
-On the day that the reinstated mandate took effect, Bowser was found to have officiated an indoor wedding while unmasked.
+On the day that the reinstated mandate took effect, she was found to have officiated an indoor wedding while unmasked.

+Bowser went under scrutiny for her actions during the COVID-19 pandemic for attending protests to "defund the police" while restricting people of faith from meeting in religious gathering as a congregation, even outside.